kajebiii/os-team7/README.md

 ## Any lessons learned
 * We learned how to use Git and Github properly.
 We used branch and push/pull process properly and it helped our work a lot.
 * We learned about the structure how processes are stored in Linux system.
 We learned about task_struct structure and figured out which information they contains.
+We learned how to build linked list using list_head structure and related macros.
 Furthermore, we could found some useful informations for further assignments.
 * We learned how to add system calls in Linux system.
 We learned about modifying appropriate files, using useful macros in low-level programming.